Family Guy: Renewals

+On April 2, 2025, it was announced that Family Guy would be renewed for four more seasons in what is considered a "mega deal" with parent company Disney.
+This renewal will take the show through the 2028–2029 television season, which coincides with the 30th anniversary of the shows' launch in January 1999.
+Additionally, each season will consist of 15 episodes.

 Executive producers

 MacFarlane has served as an executive producer throughout the show's entire history.
 The first executive producers were David Zuckerman, Lolee Aries, David Pritchard, and Mike Wolf.
 Family Guy has had many executive producers in its history, including Daniel Palladino, Kara Vallow, and Danny Smith.
 David A. Goodman joined the show as a co-executive producer in season three and eventually became an executive producer.